pradeephubgit/questdb.io/docs/guides/out-of-order-commit-lag.md

   width={650}
 />

-If any new timestamp value has a high probability to arrive within 10 seconds of the previously received value, the boundary for this data is `10 seconds` and we name this **commit lag** or just **lag**.
+If a new timestamp value has a high probability to arrive within 10 seconds of the previously received value, the boundary for this data is `10 seconds`, and we name this **commit lag** or just **lag**.

-When the order of timestamp values follow this pattern, it will be recognized by our out-of-order algorithm and prioritized using an optimized processing path.
-A commit of this data re-orders uncommitted rows and then commits all rows up to the boundary; the remaining rows stay in memory to be committed later.
+When the order of timestamp values follows this pattern, it will be recognized by the out-of-order algorithm, and prioritized by using an optimized processing path.
+A commit of this data re-orders uncommitted rows, and then commits all rows up to the boundary.
+The remaining rows stay in memory, to be committed later.

 ## Out-of-order (O3) commit parameters

 Commit parameters allow for specifying that commits of out-of-order data should occur when:

-- they are outside a window of time for which they are expected to be out-of-order or
+- they are outside a window of time when they are expected to be out-of-order, or
 - when the row count passes a certain threshold.

 :::info

-Commit parameters are user-configurable for ingestion using **InfluxDB line protocol only**.
-This is the case as commits over Postgres wire protocol are invoked client-side and commits via REST API occur either row-by-row or after a CSV import is complete.
+Commit parameters are user-configurable for ingestion using **InfluxDB line protocol only**, since commits over Postgres wire protocol are invoked client-side and commits via REST API occur either row-by-row or after a CSV import is complete.